auroreloisy/otto-benchmark/README.md

 # OTTO-benchmark

-This is a fork of [OTTO](https://github.com/C0PEP0D/otto) used for benchmarking solvers on the olfactory search POMDP.
+This is a fork of [OTTO](https://github.com/C0PEP0D/otto) used for benchmarking solvers on the olfactory search POMDP in the paper "Deep reinforcement learning for the olfactory search POMDP: a quantitative benchmark", by Aurore Loisy and Robin A. Heinonen (submitted).

+Refer to the original repository for tutorials and extensive documentation.

+New features:
+- a new "windy" setup has been added to the original "isotropic" one;
+- alpha-vector policies obtained from POMDP solvers Sarsop and Perseus can be loaded;
+- CNN and reward shaping have been implemented in the "windy" setup (not used in the benchmark).

+The four test cases used in the benchmark are:
+- isotropic-19x19
+- isotropic-53x53
+- windy-medium-detections
+- windy-low-detections

 ## Installation

 ### Requirements

-OTTO requires Python 3.8 or greater.
+OTTO-benchmark requires Python 3.8 or greater.
 Dependencies are listed in [requirements.txt](https://github.com/C0PEP0D/otto/blob/main/requirements.txt), missing dependencies will be installed automatically.